 All-Purpose Flour- These are not gluten-free, but I am curious about how these would turn out with one of my favorite gluten-free flours.
 More to come on that topic, but for now it has not been tested on my end.

-Vanilla Extract, Flour, & Salt
+Vanilla Extract, All-Purpose Flour, & Salt

 Hand Mixer or Stand Mixer– These are easy to make, it will be a lot easier to get that butter nice and fluffy if you use a mixer.